Nexusnui/Convert-To-LDraw/README.md

 This version has no commandline interface, that was available in the previous versions.

 Run/Install:
-Currently there is only a installer for Windows Version.
+Currently there is only a installer for Windows Version and package installable through pipx/pip.
-Under Releases you find an installer and a portable version.
+Under Releases you find an installer and portable version for Windows and the package for pipx/pip.
-If have an anti-virus software installed it might warn you, when running the installer.
+If have an antivirus software installed it might warn you, when running the installer.
-To avoid the problems with an anti-virus or for installation on Linux and Mac follow the [manual installation guide](MANUALINSTALL.md)
+To avoid the problems with an antivirus or for installation on Linux and Mac follow the [manual installation guide](MANUALINSTALL.md), which explains the installation with pipx.

 This was originally a fork of a [python script of Hazen Babcock](https://github.com/HazenBabcock/stl-to-dat).
 The code that was used from that script was completely rewritten for the 1.0 release of this software.